Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 How Is Compensation Determined In Motorcycle Accident Claims?

 Motorcycle accidents can result in road users sustaining both physical and psychological injuries.
-You may receive compensation for such injuries under the head of claim, general damages.
+These are both covered under general damages.
 This award is typically valued in line with compensation guidelines presented in the JCG and your independent medical assessor’s report.

 Interim Payments To Assist With Recovery